Now Reading:

 Grails

-Some people use this to describe pieces that cost more than an arm but in essence, grails refer to pairs that you’ve been looking for for so long, regardless of the price.
+Some people use this to describe pieces that cost more than an arm but in essence, grails refer to pairs you’ve been looking for for so long, regardless of the price.

 OG None

 OG None is used to describe a pair that is being sold bare.
-Without the stuff that originally came with it like the box, shoelaces and at times, pins.
+Without the stuff that originally came with it like the box, shoelaces, and, at times, pins.
 Yup, it is what it is.

 PADS or VNDS